Facts about labels

 Freedom from labels

-This form of communication is called “descriptive praise.”
+This form of communication that Jason’s parents used is called “descriptive praise.”
 Parents, teachers, and any adults who want to encourage a child to grow without labels can use it.
 Below are some other examples of how this might be used as a “label remover.”

 - To a “forgetful” child: “You remembered your lunch before you left home!
 That’s showing responsibility.”